haibo-zhu1/haibo-zhu1.github.io/_pages/about.md

 I am a Ph.D. candidate in Management Science at the [Darla Moore School of Business](https://sc.edu/study/colleges_schools/moore/), [University of South Carolina](https://sc.edu/), jointly advised by Profs.
 [Necati Tereyağoğlu](https://sites.google.com/view/necatitereyagoglu) and [Sriram Venkataraman](https://sc.edu/study/colleges_schools/moore/directory/venkataraman_sriram.php).
 I am expected to be on the academic job market in Fall 2027.

-**Research Interests:** Empirical Operations Management • Developing Economies • Energy Access • Technology Adoption • Housing Markets
+**Research Interests:** Empirical Operations Management • Technology Adoption • Service Operations • Developing Economies

 ---

-My research focuses on operations management in developing economies and housing markets, with a primary emphasis on empirical research.
-Broadly, I am interested in how operational decisions, market design, and technology adoption shape economic and social outcomes.

-In developing economies, I study business models and operational strategies that improve access to essential services, including energy and digital technologies.
-My current work examines pay-as-you-go financing, technology adoption, and the design of operational interventions that promote sustainable development.
+My research lies broadly in empirical operations management, with a particular focus on technology adoption and service operations in developing economies.
+I study how operational and business model innovations improve the delivery and adoption of essential services.
+My current research focuses on clean energy access and digital health systems, examining how financing mechanisms, technology adoption, and operational interventions influence consumer decisions and long-term service outcomes.
+Through this work, I aim to generate insights that help organizations expand access to essential services while improving operational effectiveness.

-In housing markets, I investigate pricing dynamics, market behavior, and the broader economic and social impacts of both long-term and short-term rental platforms.
+I also work on research in housing markets, where I investigate pricing dynamics, market behavior, and the broader economic and social impacts of both long-term and short-term rental platforms.
 My research explores how disruptions, platform technologies, and changing demand conditions influence market outcomes and community welfare.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).